paramireze/paramireze.github.io/_posts/2018-07-16-run-commuting.markdown

 There is a certain freedom to cycling that is hard to explain.
 I feel I have much more control over my experience.

+I think the thing that terrified me and probably most people about going vehicleless is the weather.
+Wisconsin has gnarly winters and who wants to deal with that?
+Biking in wisconsin winters has taught me a lot about being a human.
+We are tough.
+I am not sure what all is happening psysiologically.
+I found that I could adapt and handle some extreme conditions.
+I know this is not a selling point unless you are someone like me who